Miracles in Mission

-Today, four doctors and several nurses are joined by other volunteers to provide medical care to more than 1,400 patients each year.
+Today, four doctor and several nurses are joined by other volunteers to provide medical care to more than 1,400 patients each year.
 Local dentist, Dr. Brandon Allen, has offered his services at the clinic as well.
 Each week patients have access to psychiatric under the care of Dr. David Self.
 This fall Mission House and Clinic will host an official grand opening for their beautiful new facility that will house all three ministries- food pantry, clothing closet, and clinic under one roof.
 It is beyond anything Hazel could have imagined.

 “When I walked in the doors of our new building for the first time I just kept repeating, ‘This is all God,’ Hazel said.
 “This ministry has taught me that God truly goes before us.
 He knows what we need before we do.”